 Workshops and Symposia

-Here you will find documents related to Workshops and Symposia under NAMMCOs Scientific Committee.
+Here you will find documents related to recent Workshops and Symposia under NAMMCOs Scientific Committee.
 Final reports are uploaded in the library.

 3-7 December 2018, Tromsø, Norway